CNES/cars/docs/source/usage/configuration.rst

                     - *classification*: This image is a multiband binary file.
 Each band should have a specific name (Please, see the section :ref:`add_band_description_in_image` to add band name / description in order to be used in Applications).
 By using this file, a different process for each band is applied for the 1 values (Please, see the Applications section for details).
                     - Please, see the section :ref:`convert_image_to_binary_image` to make binary *mask* image or binary *classification* image with 1 bit per band.
                     - *geomodel*: If the geomodel file is not provided, CARS will try to use the RPC loaded with rasterio opening *image*.
+                    - It is possible to add sensors inputs while using depth_maps or dsm inputs

                 **Pairing**